-Get Azure support from IT experts to help you and your organisation succeed.
+Get Azure support from IT experts to help you and your organization succeed.
 Joining Microsoft Cloud Essentials provides access to one Azure support incident, plus easy access to the Microsoft Tech Community for support from your peers and product experts.
-Join for free for these support benefits, Azure product trials and training.
+Join for free for these support benefits, Azure product trials, and training.

 Azure Friday: Azure mobile app overview

 Azure Friday’s Scott Hanselman learns how the Azure mobile app keeps you connected to your Azure resources anytime, anywhere.
 Check status, metrics, and important metadata or get the latest service health and metric alerts.
 The app is there when you need it and helps you resolve common issues and perform simple tasks when away from a computer.
 Watch now.

 Learn from experts with live, hands-on training and practice with your peers.
 Try Azure Backup, Archive, and Disaster Recovery to learn how to protect your data and apps.
 Space is limited so reserve your virtual seat now.

 It doesn't matter if you're new to Azure Marketplace solutions or already an expert—these labs give you the detailed information you need to compare, test, and deploy technologies in your organization through a hands-on demo, in 45 minutes or less.
 Sign up for one or more complimentary on-demand labs, and get hands-on experience with popular solutions from Commvault, Chef, Veeam, and others.
 Learn more and register.

 Data Exposed: Building search apps with Azure Search and AzSearch.js

 Course: Architecting distributed cloud apps